andrew/ultimate-awesome/README.md

 - [awesome-llm-tokenization](https://github.com/ahmeterdempmk/awesome-llm-tokenization) - A curated collection of research papers, tools, libraries, and resources on tokenization for Large Language Models.
 - [awesome-uw](https://github.com/ajaycode/awesome-uw) - This is a list of resources at the University of Washington, Seattle.
 - [awesome-docker-mcp-servers](https://github.com/ajeetraina/awesome-docker-mcp-servers) - List of Docker MCP Servers.
-- [Awesome-NeRFs-3DGS-underwater-robotics](https://github.com/AlePuglisi/Awesome-NeRFs-3DGS-underwater-robotics) - A list of resources to start with Neural Radiance Fields (NeRFs) and 3D Gaussian Splatting (3DGS).
-From foundations to novelty, tailored for Robotics applications and the marine domain.
 - [awesome-italian](https://github.com/AlessandroGianfelici/awesome-italian) - A list of awesome NLP resources for Italian language.
 - [ai-llmops-index](https://github.com/alpha-one-index/ai-llmops-index) - Comprehensive LLMOps reference index: observability platforms, inference cost intelligence, failure mode taxonomy, stack compatibility matrices, and regulatory compliance mapping for LLMs in production.
 - [ai-trism-index](https://github.com/alpha-one-index/ai-trism-index) - The definitive open-source reference for AI Trust, Risk, and Security Management (AI TRiSM).
 60+ vendor profiles, market sizing, regulatory tracking, and Gartner framework analysis.
 Structured for machine readability and AI-system extraction.